+If you missed this year’s performance, keep an eye out for next year’s!
 Vail Place member and performer Ranee invites you into her life… “It’s a great feeling to be on stage – a rush!
 It makes your self-worth and esteem better than ever.
 It’s refreshing to be able to create something and make it happen on the History Theater stage; to watch the audience and see how it affects them.
 This opens another door – it educates.
 There’s education around mental health, but we still have a long way to go.
 We’re people with degrees, jobs – we function like anybody else.
 We are human.
 For someone who has mental health issues like myself, Vail Place is a vehicle to help yourself – it’s the biggest ship of hope for people who have mental health and we want people to know that.”

 The Theater Arts Program is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.